-32 Is it possible to recover the financial advantage or profit obtained through the commission of criminal offences?
+Is it possible to recover the financial advantage or profit obtained through the commission of criminal offences?

 Under article 70 of the SCC, all financial advantages obtained through the commission of a criminal offence can be confiscated.
-For instance, the income of a company obtained after a corrupt public procurement process must, in principle, be confiscated, even if the company is not criminally liable and therefore only stands as a third party.
-In such a case, the company may not invoke article 70[2] of the SCC.
-The question of whether the gross or the net income shall be taken into consideration is controversial, although courts have recently preferred net income, which is becoming increasingly common.
+For instance, the income of a company obtained after a corrupt public procurement process must in principle be confiscated even if the company is not criminally liable and therefore only stands as a third party.
+In such a case, the company may not invoke article 70(2) of the SCC.
+As already noted, the question of whether the gross or the net income shall be taken into consideration is controversial even though courts recently have rather applied the net income principle.